Overview of the Spark Connector¶

-The exchange of data between the two systems is facilitated through a Snowflake internal stage that the connector automatically creates and manages:
+The transfer of data between the two systems is facilitated through a Snowflake internal stage that the connector automatically creates and manages:

 - Upon connecting to Snowflake and initializing a session in Snowflake, the connector creates the internal stage.

 - Throughout the duration of the Snowflake session, the connector uses the stage to store data while transferring it to its destination.